Post traumatic stress disorder (PTSD)

 When does PTSD start?

-The symptoms usually start within a few weeks of the trauma.
+Symptoms usually start within a few weeks of the trauma.
 They can start up to 6 months later.

 What does PTSD feel like?

-• have flashbacks and nightmares - you relive the event in your mind, over and over
+• have flashbacks and nightmares.
+You relive the event in your mind, over and over

 • keep busy and avoid anything and anyone that reminds you of the event.

-• be "on guard" - you stay alert all the time, cannot relax, feel anxious and cannot sleep
+• be "on guard".
+You stay alert all the time, cannot relax, feel anxious and cannot sleep

 • get physical symptoms -